Jalen Hurts accounts for 3 TDs and Eagles beat Steelers 27-13 for franchise-best 10th straight win

 Wilson botched a pitch to Najee Harris in the third quarter and the Eagles recovered.
 That led to Hurts’ score on a 1-yard tush push for a 27-13 lead.

 It was the first time the teams — among the original eight in the NFL — played each other when both had a double-digit win total.
-But this meeting of playoff-bound franchises wasn’t all that competitive.
+But this meeting wasn’t all that competitive.

 Chris Boswell kicked field goals of 37 and 49 yards and became Pittsburgh’s season leader in field goals with 38.